SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension.md

     }
     ```

-next, remove the reference to `this.properties.description` from the Card view:

-1. Locate and open the following file: **./src/adaptiveCardExtensions/helloWorld/cardView/CardView.ts**.
-1. Remove the `description` property in the returned object:

-    ```typescript
-    public get data(): IPrimaryTextCardParameters {
-      return {
-        primaryText: strings.PrimaryText
-      };
-    }
-    ```

 In its `template()` getter, the Quick View of the ACE you generated returns the object from a JSON file.
 Let's now modify that template:

 1. Locate and open the following file: **./src/adaptiveCardExtensions/helloWorld/quickView/template/QuickViewTemplate.json**.